 Characterising a cleaner way to produce ammonia

-Moreover, researchers used field emission scanning electron microscopy (FESEM) to reveal the architecture of the Si-based photocathode, and performed synchrotron radiation X-ray photoelectron spectroscopy at the Charles University Prague Materials Science Beamline (MSB) at Elettra Sincrotrone Trieste to probe changes in the chemical state and electron structure of the photocathode surface in the dark and under illumination.
+In addition, the researchers used field emission scanning electron microscopy (FESEM) to reveal the morphology of the Si-based photocathode, and performed synchrotron radiation X-ray photoelectron spectroscopy at the Materials Science Beamline (MSB), Czech beamline at Elettra Sincrotrone Trieste, to study changes in the chemical state and electron structure of the photocathode surface in the dark and under illumination.

-For the first time, through comprehensive operando characterization, the research group gained a detailed description of the Li-mediated PEC NRR process using a Si-based photocathode, providing a novel approach for fast, cost-effective, and efficient green synthesis of NH3.
+For the first time, through comprehensive operando characterization, the research group obtained a detailed description of the Li-mediated PEC NRR process using a Si-based photocathode, providing a novel approach for fast, cost-effective, and efficient green conversion of N2 to NH3.
+This work provides a new and systematic strategy for the rational design and development of Li-mediated PEC NRR systems for NH3 synthesis.

 ORIGINAL ARTICLE: